Mechanical Object Workshop

-The daily schedule is intensive: students work eight hours from 9:30a.m. to 6 p.m., with morning sessions consisting of interactive lectures and afternoons for practical work.
-In the evenings, students visit puppeteers' studios, attend puppet theatre performances, and see the best of animated Czech puppet films.
+The daily schedule is intensive: students work eight hours from 9:30a.m. to 6 p.m., with morning lectures and practical work.
+In the evenings we offer for students visites of puppet theatre performances and animation films.

 Who is the course designed for?

-It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers, and teachers, who want to learn the craft of mechanical objects.
+It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers and teachers to learn and practise the craft of mechanical objects and create one.

-Students will be selected on the basis of their experience and all applicants should send photos or their work with the application.
-There will be maximum 8 students.
+Students will be selected on the basis of their experience and all applicants should send photos of their work with the application.
+There will be maximum 7 students.

 The price is 22,000 Czech Crowns (approx 857 EUR, 990 USD) for actual exchange rate see here.